essif-lab/framework/docs/notations-and-conventions.md

     [1..n]: at least one.
   Note that the term *multiplicity* is distinct from *cardinality*, the difference being that a cardinality states the *actual* number of SRC/TGT elements that a specific TGT/SRC element has in a relation, whereas a multiplicity states the *possible* number of such elements.
 In short, the multiplicity is the set of all possible cardinalities in a relation.
 We note this becaus it is common practice for people to use the term 'cardinality' where 'multiplicity' is intended.

+- a **named and coloured area**, e.g. the green area named `House Ownership` is the aggregate (Parent/Whole) of all concepts (rectangular elements) therein, which are its children/parts.
+This aggregate can be linked/associated with any other concept, including its children/parts.
 ### Notational Exceptions

 The following notational conventions are not used by [UML](https://www.uml-diagrams.org/), but are specific to our use.